Perfume: Fragrance wheel

 This newer classification method is widely used in retail and the fragrance industry, created in 1983 by the perfume consultant Michael Edwards.
 The new scheme simplifies classification and naming, as well as showing the relationships among the classes.

 The five main families are Floral, Oriental, Woody, Aromatic Fougère, and Fresh, the first four from the classic terminology and the last from the modern oceanic category.
-Each of these are divided into subgroups and arranged around a wheel.
+Each of these is divided into subgroups and arranged around a wheel.

 In this scheme, Chanel No.5, traditionally classified as an aldehydic floral, is placed under the Soft Floral sub-group, while amber scents are within the Oriental group.
 Chypre perfumes are more ambiguous, having affinities with both the Oriental and Woody families.
 For instance, Guerlain Mitsouko is under Mossy Woods, but Hermès Rouge, a more floral chypre, is under Floral Oriental.

 Aromatics sources

 Plant sources

 Plants have long been used in perfumery as a source of essential oils and aroma compounds.
 These aromatics are usually secondary metabolites produced by plants as protection against herbivores, infections, as well as to attract pollinators.
 Plants are by far the largest source of fragrant compounds used in perfumery.
 The sources of these compounds may be derived from various parts of a plant.
-A plant can offer more than one source of aromatics, for instance the aerial portions and seeds of coriander have remarkably different odors from each other.
+A plant can offer more than one source of aromatics; for instance, the aerial portions and seeds of coriander have remarkably different odors from each other.
 Orange leaves, blossoms, and fruit zest are the respective sources of petitgrain, neroli, and orange oils.